borschik/borschik-tech-istanbul/README.md

 pass an array of strings there - base paths for the includes to instrument.
 For example:

 ```
-node_modules/.bin/borschik --tech istanbul --input your.js --output your.min.js --techOptions "{instrumentPaths: ['/home/me/project/js']}"
+node_modules/.bin/borschik --tech istanbul --input your.js --output your.min.js --techOptions "{instrumentPaths: ['./js']}"
 ```
-In this case the include files within `/home/me/project/js` folder tree will be instrumented.
+In this case the include files within `./js` folder tree will be instrumented.
 Any other file will not.
+The relative paths resolve relative to the currrent working directory.
+The absolute paths are allowed too.

 License